-- The final completed registration application. - Supporting documents/attachments. - A minimum of a one (1) year strategic plan, inclusive of a financial plan that reflects actual and projected enrollment costs reflected in Bahamian Dollars. - One (1) latest independently audited financial statements & management letters. - Provide a map of all campuses, inclusive of directions to and from campus(es).
+- The final completed registration application. - Supporting documents/attachments. - A minimum of a one (1) year strategic plan, inclusive of a financial plan that reflects actual and projected enrollment costs reflected in Bahamian Dollars. - One (1) most recent, independently audited financial statement & management letter. - Provide a map of all campuses, inclusive of directions to and from campus(es).